jxu/project-euler-offline/README.md

 =====================
 All Project Euler problems, with MathJax and images, as a single PDF.
 Additional text files are provided.
 Get the releases [here](https://github.com/wxv/project-euler-offline/releases).

-Please report any accuracy issues or give feedback.
+Please report any inaccuracies or give feedback.
 Thanks.

 Inspired by [Kyle Keen's original Local Euler](http://kmkeen.com/local-euler/2008-07-16-07-33-00.html).